cprabhu/transaction-report/README.md

 # transaction-report
-An application that creates a CSV report of the transactions based on certain rules
+An application that creates a CSV report of the transactions based on certain rules provided for the input list

 ## Prerequisites
 Below is the list of things needed to be installed and configured before trying to run the application